meeber/titor/README.md

     1. Optionally lint `src/` and `test/`
     1. Optionally calculate test coverage of `src/`
     1. Create `current`, `legacy`, and `legacy-shim` builds based on `src/`
-    1. Optionally run your mainExport tests against the best build for your version of Node
+    1. Optionally run your default export tests against the best build for your version of Node
     1. Optionally create browser bundles for each build and each build's tests

 - `npm run bundle`: